 At a frequency of 9, the average CPC increases by 161% compared to the beginning of the campaign.
 Set an optimum frequency for your ads.
 Don’t try too hard.

 iii.
 Set laser-focused targeting – It can make all the difference in the world.
-Facebook gives you a wealth of targeting options (almost 1500 data points per user).
+Facebook gives you a wealth of targeting options (almost 1500 data points per user) for customer acquisition.
 Try to narrow down who’s seeing your ad to the most relevant group of customers possible.

 You can even create a custom audience from your email lists and tremendously improve your relevance score.